By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Is a passive aggressive person all bad or are their times when this is a useful way of behaving?
+Is a passive-aggressive person all bad or are there times when this is a useful way of behaving?

 The idea that there are “Passive-Aggressive people” seems to have originated during World War Two when officers noticed, and then they complained, that they might give orders but the men just did not get around to doing what they were supposed to do.
 The result of this behavior was that the men got out of doing things and sometimes they communicated to a superior officer that they did not like that officer.